rcmx/ansible_local/roles/dev/README.md

 **Note:** After adding the primary user to the `docker` group, they may need to log out and back in for group membership to take effect.

 **Customization:**
-The primary user is configurable via the `primary_user` variable (inherited from the core role):
+The primary user is configurable via the `primary_user` variable (inherited from the basic role):
 ```yaml
 vars:
   primary_user: "developer"  # Create/configure a different user